danivngopro/GetEmailsFromErrorsOutlook/README.md

 How to use the mail extractor code:

+first,copy the python script to your destop, open the code and edit the location of your desktop.

-After you have copied the file to your desktop, create a folder named “emailstocheck”.
+then, create a folder named “emailstocheck”.
 Open the folder and paste all of the error massages you have.
 Close the folder.
 Press the windows button or click here: